ashrafgt/k8s-gpu-hpa/README.md

 ## Horizontal Pod Autoscaling using Nvidia GPU Metrics:

-> **Please Note**: This version has not been extensively tested.
-If you encounter any unexpected behaviour using this solution, don't hesistate to open an issue.
+> **Please Note**: This solution has not been extensively tested.
+If you encounter any unexpected, don't hesistate to open an issue.

 ### Overview: